jstmcneil/Github-Action/Teamcity-Setup/README.md

 No other specific details are needed for this step.

 ### Build-Step
 You can either import this manually, or use a metarunner.
-This metarunner is located in this directory, or can be accessed directly [here.](./metarunner.xml)
+This metarunner is located in this directory, or can be accessed directly [here.](./metarunner.xml) Instructions for metarunner input can be found within TeamCity's documentation.

 Since the solution/scripts are entirely localized to a docker image, only a single build step is needed.
 Create a command-line build-step which will be used to call the docker-run command.
 There are certain parameters referenced in this step, as shown below.
 It's important to maintain the **order** in which the arguments are passed to the docker command.
 If you do not want to utilize a Teams webhook (descibed in inputs), then just leave the parameter itself empty.

 ![Build Step](/res/manual_import_build_step.png)